AndresQuichimbo/CUWALID/docs/source/forecast_impact_plot.rst

 - **river_path**: Path to the river network data file, which is used to model the river system within the forecast region.
 It helps in determining river lengths and other hydrological features.

+- **shape_path**: Path to the shape file to override built in shape files for the HAD region (shape files for the HAD region built into the package e.g. when 'country_name' is picked as kenya the in built shape file will be used).